SB15-MD/CustomAlbums/README.md

 # Muse Dash Custom Albums Mod
+# NOTE: All development has been moved to [this repository](https://github.com/MDMods/CustomAlbums).
+This repo is no longer maintained.

 This mod adds the ability to play custom-designed charts in Muse Dash!
 Do note that out of fairness to the developers, it is still required to own the "Just as Planned" DLC in order to play charts.